skion/docs.getdbt.com/website/docs/reference/resource-configs/event-time.md

 When you configure `event_time`, it enables compare changes to:

 - Compare data in CI versus production for overlapping times only, reducing false discrepancies.
-- Handle scenarios where CI has "fresher" data than production by using only the overlapping timeframe, allowing you to avoid incorrect row-count changes.
+- Handle scenarios where CI has "fresher" data than production, by using only the overlapping timeframe, allowing you to avoid incorrect row-count changes.
 - Account for subset data builds in CI without flagging filtered-out rows as "deleted" when compared with production.

 ## Examples